NomicFoundation/hardhat-website/src/content/docs/ignition/docs/guides/tests.md

+---
-# Using Hardhat Ignition in your tests
+title: Using Hardhat Ignition in your tests
+description: How to use Hardhat Ignition in your tests
+sidebar:
+  order: 5
+---

 If you want to test that your deployment was correctly defined, or if you want to use your Ignition Modules to simplify your test setup, continue reading this guide.